rahulametaa/-my_project/README.md

 # -my_project
-this is just for practice purpose
+this is just for practise purpose